juliixn/studio/README.md

 # Firebase Studio

 This is a NextJS starter in Firebase Studio.
+This project uses **Prisma** as its database ORM.

 To get started, take a look at src/app/page.tsx.